Authors: Nishu Singh & Nishanth Mannem

 What is Statistical Analysis?

-Statistics (or statistical Analysis) is a branch of applied mathematics that involves collecting, analyzing numerical and quantitative data to interpret patterns and trends and predict what might happen next to make better scientific opinions and conclusions.
+Statistics (or statistical Analysis) is a branch of applied mathematics that involves collecting and analyzing numerical and quantitative data to interpret patterns and trends and predict what might happen next to make better scientific opinions and conclusions.
 Statistical Analysis helps in collecting research interpretations, applied mathematical models, or survey studies.
 It can also be helpful for business intelligence organizations that have to deal with large amounts of data.

 Statistical Analysis is an essential component of any business intelligence function.
 The demand for statistics-based functionality is increasing because it aids in examining, analyzing, and generating insights from data.